forensicxlab/Mac_ISF/README.md

-# Volatility Symbols Tables for Mac
+# Volatility Symbol Tables for Mac

 This repository contains volatility ISF of mac os system from version 10.8 up to 12.3.